-While pork tenderloin can be a bit pricey these days, if you find some on sale, you can get it for a very affordable price, and throw an extra tenderloin (or two) in the freezer for later.
+- Freezer-friendly.
+Pork tenderloin can sometimes be a bit pricey, but if you find some on sale, stock up and throw an extra tenderloin (or two) in the freezer for later.

-- Pork Tenderloin: The star of the show!
-Make sure not to get a pork loin, which is much larger and takes longer to cook than a tenderloin.
+- Pork Tenderloin – The star of the show!
+Make sure that you’re buying tenderloin and not pork loin, which is a much larger cut and takes longer to cook.

-- Dijon Mustard: I love the wine-scented kick of a good Dijon mustard, but feel free to use any mustard that you like.
+- Dijon Mustard – I love the tangy kick of a good Dijon mustard, but feel free to use any mustard that you like.

-- Olive Oil: For rubbing onto the pork.
-This not only adds moisture, but also helps the tenderloin turn golden-brown in the air fryer.
+- Olive Oil – For rubbing onto the pork.
+This not only adds moisture, but also helps the tenderloin brown up nicely in the air fryer.

-Okay, so those are the ingredients.
-But, just how do you air-fry a pork tenderloin?
-It’s actually very easy, so even if you’ve never cooked pork tenderloin before, don’t be intimidated!
-This is one you’ll want to make again and again, especially when you see how simple it is to prepare.
-Here’s how to do it, step by step.
+This air fryer pork tenderloin recipe is one you’ll want to make again and again, especially when you see how simple it is to prepare.
+Even if you’ve never cooked pork tenderloin before, this recipe is perfect for beginners.
+Here’s how to do it, step by step:

 - Preheat.
 First, make sure to preheat your air fryer to 400˚F. Some recipes don’t call for preheating the air fryer, but I think that preheating gives a better result.

-- Prep the Pork.
-To get the pork tenderloin ready for air-frying, pat it dry with paper towels.
+- Prep the pork.
+To get the pork tenderloin ready for air frying, pat it dry with paper towels.
 Then, whisk together the herbs and spices, mustard, and olive oil in a small bowl.
 Spread this mixture all over the tenderloin.
-I used two smaller tenderloins – they were about a pound, each.
+I used two smaller tenderloins, they were about one pound each.

-- Arrange the Tenderloin in the Air Fryer Basket.
+- Add the tenderloin to the air fryer basket.
 Spray the air fryer basket with oil (don’t use an aerosol spray) and place the tenderloin in the basket.
 If it’s too big to fit, you can cut it in half, or bend it around, and place the two pieces side by side.
 Leave a little space between them for browning.

 - Cook.
-Air-fry the pork for 10 minutes.
+Air fry the pork for 10 minutes.
 Flip it over and continue to cook for 10 minutes, or until done.
 You will know it’s done when he internal temperature of the pork registers at 145˚F. Make sure to use your handy dandy Instant Read Meat Thermometer.
-If cooking two pork tenderloins tied together, as I did here, it will take a little longer to cook through.
-About 4 to 6 more minutes.
+If cooking two pork tenderloins tied together, as I did here, it will take a little longer to cook through, about 4 to 6 more minutes more.

 - Enjoy!
 Transfer your cooked tenderloin to a cutting board, and let it stand for about 5 to 8 minutes before cutting.

-- Cooking: Be very careful not to overcook!
-This can ruin the meat, making it tough and dry.
+- Don’t overcook.
+Be very careful not to overcook your tenderloin!
+This can make it tough and dry.
 Keep a careful eye on your pork, and check it first at the minimum time.
 A meat thermometer is the best way to make sure your meat is done properly.

-- Thickness: When cooking your tenderloin, keep in mind that the thickness of your pork will change the time it takes to cook.
-For even cooking, I suggest to remove the tenderloin from the fridge about 15 minutes before cooking.
+- Cooking times may vary.
+When cooking your tenderloin, keep in mind that the thickness of your pork will change the time it takes to cook.
+For even cooking, I suggest removing the tenderloin from the fridge about 15 minutes before cooking.

-- Silverskin: You may notice a pale, silvery skin on your pork tenderloin – if you do, use a sharp knife to slice it away and discard it.
+- Remove the silverskin.
+You may notice a pale, silvery skin on your uncooked pork tenderloin.
+If you do, use a sharp knife to slice it away and discard it.
 Silverskin is very tough.

 Pork tenderloin goes well with so many side dishes, from fancy holiday-like sides to the absolute basics!
-Here are a few of my family’s favorites for serving with juicy, tender pork:
+Here are a few of my family’s favorite sides to serve with juicy, tender pork:

-- Crispy Air Fryer Frozen French Fries: These satisfyingly Crispy Air Fryer Frozen French Fries are a dream alongside slices of juicy, air-fried pork.
-The kids will absolutely love this option! 🍟
+- Potatoes.
+Satisfyingly crispy air fryer potatoes or air fryer frozen french fries are delicious alongside slices of juicy, air-fried pork.
+The kids absolutely love this option! 🍟

 Storing and Reheating

-- For easy storage, wrap any leftovers tightly in plastic wrap or tin foil.
+- Fridge.
+For easy storage, wrap any leftovers tightly in plastic wrap or tin foil.
 You can also use zip-top bags – so easy!
-Refrigerate for up to four days.
+Refrigerate for up to 4 days.

 Air Fryer Pork Tenderloin